hungovercoders-blog/datagriff/docs/_posts/2024-10-20-distributed-reporting-mesh-with-duckdb-and-streamlit/2024-10-20-distributed-reporting-mesh-with-duckdb-and-streamlit.md

 ![Streamlit Page One]({{ site.baseurl }}/assets/2024-10-20-distributed-reporting-mesh-with-duckdb-and-streamlit/streamlit_page_one.PNG)

 For the second page I added a `2_dashboard.py` file which would display the top ten cheeses by region and a pie chart showing the countries with the most cheeses.
-According to this the good old USA are the biggest cheese monsters of the world!

 Notice that the `@st.cache_data` decorator is used to cache the data so that it is not reloaded every time the page is refreshed.
 This is a great feature of streamlit that allows you to cache data and only reload it when it changes.

 ```python
 import duckdb